sonobeacon/Android-SonoNet-SDK/README.md

 ### Location Services

 The SDK provides the ability to send custom local push notification to the user based on the user's current position.
 In order to use this, the following implementations need to be made to ensure location services work even when the app is terminated.
 The notifications can be set up in our backend.
+If you plan on targeting Android Q (API Level 29) and up, you need to request ```ACCESS_BACKGROUND_LOCATION``` to make the notifications work even when the app is not in foreground.

 #### Kotlin